vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/019_apAmArgaH/_index.md

 +++
 ## Comment
 Found also, in connection with the two next preceding hymns, in Pāipp. v.
-Used by Kāuç. only in company with hymns 17 and 18, as described under h.
-17. ⌊But vs. 2 is reckoned to the abhaya gaṇa, employed as battle-charms; see Kāuç.
+Used by Kāuś. only in company with hymns 17 and 18, as described under h.
+17. ⌊But vs. 2 is reckoned to the abhaya gaṇa, employed as battle-charms; see Kāuś.
 16. 8, note.⌋

 ## Translations